- Call us: 01444 237070

 - Sign In / Register

-This guide is for anyone considering buying a pair of binoculars, monocular or spotting scope to enjoy nature.
-You’ll not only discover the best binoculars for nature viewing, including bird watching, wildlife scoping and more, but we also have a video review of the ZEISS Conquest HD 8x42 Binocular.
-Our best buy binoculars table will help you choose from what can feel like a minefield of choices and find the perfect optics to suit any budget.
-Read more for options from the world’s best known brands ZEISS, Swarovski, Nikon, Leica, Olympus, Canon, Steiner and Pentax.
+You can also enjoy our video reviews of the latest Zeiss SFL Binocular review video (2023).
+Our best buy binoculars table will help you choose from what can feel like a minefield of choices in order to find the perfect optics for any budget.
+Read more about the world’s best known optical brands including ZEISS, Swarovski, Nikon, Leica, Olympus, Canon, Steiner, Viking and Pentax.

 Table of contents

-Many of us enjoy outdoor pursuits, from country walks and hikes to wildlife and landscape photography and simply to enjoy some downtime away from our daily routine.
-A pair of binoculars or a spotting scope adds a new level of enjoyment to outdoor activities, enabling us to ‘zoom in on real life’ and observe animals in their natural habitat, with far more detail than we can with the naked eye.
+Many of us enjoy outdoor pursuits, country walks and hikes to enjoy wildlife, landscape photography or simply to enjoy some time from our daily routine.
+A pair of binoculars or a spotting scope adds a new level of enjoyment to outdoor activities, enabling us to ‘zoom in on real life’ and observe animals in their natural habitat, with far greater detail than we are able with the naked eye.

-Binocular technology offers a range of features to enhance the viewing experience, with lightweight and comfortable designs, which are ergonomically made for easy carrying and prolonged use.
-We can see much further into the distance with a suitable magnification to discover shy wildlife, watch birds and other animals go about their business, as well as view crystal clear details of subjects with clarity from afar.
+Binocular technology brings a range of features to enhance our viewing experience, with lightweight and portable designs, which are ergonomically made for easy carrying and prolonged use.
+We can see much further into the distance with a suitable magnification to discover timid wildlife, and watch birds or other animals go about their business, as well as view crystal clear details of subjects from afar.

-Photographers often pack a pair of lightweight binoculars to scope subjects and compositions, being far easier and lighter than using an unwieldy super telephoto lens.
-We can also discover distant routes across the landscape, find places to set-up a wildlife hide and discover which direction to go to capture the action.
+Photographers are known to bring a pair of lightweight binoculars in order to scope subjects and compositions, being easier and lighter than using an unwieldy super telephoto lens.
+We can also discover distant routes across the landscape, find places to set-up a wildlife camera or discover which direction to head for the action.

 If you’re in the UK every season offers unique highlights for viewing and experiencing nature in its element.
 Naturally we’ll be most comfortable during the warmest months from April through to September, which coincides with much of the natural world being at its most active, but colder seasons also provide plenty to observe.

-During March, April and May nature leaps into action and we’ll hear the dawn chorus as birds are nesting, swifts and bats return to our shores and mammals are born as food sources rejuvenate for the year ahead.
-Spring is a wonderful time to get closer to nature, as there’s so much to experience and enjoy.
+During March, April and May nature springs into action and we’ll hear the dawn chorus as birds are nesting, swifts and bats return to our shores and mammals are born as food sources rejuvenate for the year ahead.
+Spring is a wonderful time to get closer to nature, with so much to experience and enjoy.
 It’s a particularly busy time for nature photographers who capture wildlife and landscapes, with insects, foliage and colours returning to a previously monotone landscape.
 Daffodils, anemones and bluebells mark spring’s progress with deer, rabbits and squirrels seen throughout forest locations.
 Spring is also a favoured time of year for stargazing with binoculars or a scope.
-A higher magnification pair of binoculars with a larger aperture such as 10x50 or greater is perfect for viewing celestial objects and the Milky Way, which can be observed through to July.
+Discover the best astronomy tools and photography gear, which offer a higher magnification, for viewing celestial objects and the Milky Way, which can be observed through to July.

 The summer months provide a time of plenty which sees juvenile birds and mammals growing and discovering their role in nature.
 Dragonflies, butterflies and wildflowers are abundant as days get warmer and longer, which provides us with plenty of opportunity for viewing nature.
 Remember to bring some shade, sunscreen and a Walkstool Comfort seat to while away the hours comfortably.
 Look out for lizards, frogs, hawk-moths and other creatures in the undergrowth during this fabulous time of year.